Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 The state of Kentucky is no stranger to car accidents.
 In 2022, 762 people lost their lives in the Bluegrass State.
 In the aftermath of a crash, you may be in a state of shock, unsure of what to do.
 If you believe that you caused the crash, you may want to readily admit fault or even flee the scene to avoid the police.

-In this article, our Pikeville car accident lawyers discuss what steps you should take immediately after a collision to preserve your rights.
+Our car accident lawyers understand what steps you should take immediately after a collision to preserve your rights.
+If you live in Pikeville or the surrounding areas in Kentucky, we can help you pursue the justice and compensation you deserve.

 Move Your Vehicle to a Safe Location